 Addressing these points during planning meetings can improve your team’s efficiency and ensure your projects stay on track.

 The core principles of Agile methodology revolve around efficiency and adaptability, with a focus on delivering small, cohesive tasks that contribute to overall business value.
 To adopt this approach, teams should focus on working on smaller tasks that are more manageable for peer and stakeholder review, enabling faster feedback and enhancing project outcomes.
-Planning meetings should be utilised to determine project priorities and ensure that everyone clearly understands their goals for each iteration.
+Planning meetings should be utilized to determine project priorities and ensure that everyone clearly understands their goals for each iteration.

-By breaking down tasks into smaller units and aligning workflows with the core principles of Agile, teams can effectively adapt to changing priorities, minimise wasted time, and enhance the overall quality of the software.
+By breaking down tasks into smaller units and aligning workflows with the core principles of Agile, teams can effectively adapt to changing priorities, minimize wasted time, and enhance the overall quality of the software.
 It’s important to remember that Agile is still relevant, and by maintaining a focus on small, targeted tasks, we can consistently deliver high-quality software that meets the stakeholder’s needs.